peterjlee/Scripts/BAR/src/main/resources/scripts/BAR/Annotation/README.md

 Additional feature over those listed above:

-A label can be added in the corners, center or a selected location listing up to 6 lines of statistics.
+A summary list can be added in the corners, center or a selected location listing up to 6 lines of statistics.